 - 3 Tablespoons Cold Butter (Cut in 1/4″ Pieces)

 - Chopped Parsley as Garnish

-- Lightly dredge breasts in flour, shaking off excess.
+- Lightly dredge breasts in flour mixture, shaking off excess.

-- Heat oil in pan on medium high heat until it shimmers.
+- Heat oil and half the butter in pan on medium high heat until it shimmers.

-- Add breasts, reduce heat to medium and cook for 4-5 minutes on both sides.
+- Add breasts, reduce heat to medium and cook for 3-4 minutes on both sides to brown.
+(You may need to cook breasts in batches to avoid overcrowding them, which can affect the browning process.
 Remove breasts.
 (You can place them in a slightly warm oven to keep warm until sauce is ready.)

 - Add capers to pan, smashing about half of them, cook for 30 seconds or so.

-- Add wine and stir to deglaze pan, about two minutes.
+- Add wine or chicken stock and stir to deglaze pan, about two minutes.

 - Add lemon juice.
 Stir for a minute.

 - Reduce the sauce by about half, stirring.
 Lower temperature to Low.